There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Hyde Park, this is one of several homes owned by Frederick Vanderbilt and his wife Louise Anthony.
 The 54-room mansion overlooks the Hudson River and features expansive grounds (211 acres) that features beautiful lawns, formal gardens, woodlands and several buildings.

-Typically open for several tours of the mansion but the tours are now suspended due to COVID-19.
 If you want to know what the inside of one of the most popular Hudson Valley Historic sites, then I recommend you read this post and be surprised by what it actually looks like inside.

 Website: www.nps.gov/vama